Skip to content

 Before switching: check whether you actually NEED coding access you don't have, or whether the existing app would suffice with better technique.
 Many Carly users feel limited on VAG cars they own but rarely code on those cars - the switch isn't worth €60 if the limited use is rare.
 The same logic runs in reverse.

-If the switch is for diagnostics rather than coding, Skanyx makes more sense than either competitor.
-It works with any generic Bluetooth ELM327 adapter you might already own from a different app, eliminating the hardware cost of switching entirely.
+If the switch is for diagnostics rather than coding, an ELM327-based diagnostic app makes more sense than either competitor.
+Any generic Bluetooth ELM327 adapter you already own from a previous app carries over, eliminating the hardware cost of switching entirely.

 Verdict: Carly vs OBDeleven 2026